Preparing your environment using Conda

 Accessing the data

 With the dependencies installed and the environment activated, we can access the data.
-First we import the necessary packages:
+First we import the necessary packages and choose the data we want to look at:

 import xarray as xr